It’s like a house inspection for your business

 So, what are the elements you can expect a buyer to look at when they perform due diligence?

 Typically, the first thing a buyer will examine are the books of the business.
-That means looking through the financials–income statements, balance sheets, invoices, payables, etc.–which have hopefully been audited or at lease reviewed.
+That means looking through the financials–income statements, balance sheets, invoices, payables, etc.–which have hopefully been audited or at least reviewed.
 The buyer is looking to confirm that your business is delivering quality numbers that can be trusted.
 As a seller, getting your financials audited or reviewed by an accountant ahead

 of time can make this process much faster and easier.
 You can ask an accounting firm to check over and certify historical performance if you haven’t been doing it on an ongoing basis.